-Many publications have named the 24-kilometer Tiger Leaping Gorge hike in Yunnan, China one of the best in the world.
+Many publications have said that hiking Tiger Leaping Gorge, the iconic 24-kilometer trek in Yunnan, China is one of the best in the world.
 If you are extremely fit and don’t make any stops, you could rush along the narrow trails in 6 to 8 hours, but most people spend at least one night in the gorge.
 We decided to make the most of it, go slow, and spend two nights among the clouds in the deepest gorge in the world.
 As Jonathan says, “Rushing through Tiger Leaping Gorge, would be like ordering a beautiful gourmet meal and devouring it in 20 minutes.”

 Not so long ago, there were two beautiful trails through the gorge, an upper and a lower.
 The lower trail is now a road filled with mini busses packed with Chinese tourists, pedicab drivers and trucks laden with giant boulders.
 If you want a true hike, and to experience nature, your only choice now is the upper trail.
 There are certainly challenges, but the trails are lovely and quiet.
 You don’t need a guide; the trail is clearly marked with painted red arrows and blue directional signs all the way.
 On our two days on the trail, we only came across a few other hikers and two goatherds on the entire hike.

 Getting to Tiger Leaping Gorge from Lijiang: